Lederer & Associates Investment Counsel CA Sells 1,880 Shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA)

-Lederer & Associates Investment Counsel CA cut its position in Walgreens Boots Alliance, Inc. (NASDAQ:WBA) by 5.0% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 35,545 shares of the pharmacy operator’s stock after selling 1,880 shares during the quarter.
+Lederer & Associates Investment Counsel CA reduced its holdings in shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA) by 5.0% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 35,545 shares of the pharmacy operator’s stock after selling 1,880 shares during the quarter.
 Lederer & Associates Investment Counsel CA’s holdings in Walgreens Boots Alliance were worth $1,418,000 at the end of the most recent reporting period.

-Walgreens Boots Alliance (NASDAQ:WBA) last issued its earnings results on Wednesday, January 6th.
-The pharmacy operator reported $1.22 EPS for the quarter, beating the consensus estimate of $1.03 by $0.19.
+Walgreens Boots Alliance (NASDAQ:WBA) last released its earnings results on Wednesday, January 6th.
+The pharmacy operator reported $1.22 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.03 by $0.19.
 Walgreens Boots Alliance had a return on equity of 18.33% and a net margin of 0.33%.
-The business had revenue of $36.31 billion for the quarter, compared to the consensus estimate of $35.01 billion.
-During the same period last year, the business posted $1.37 EPS.
-The company’s revenue was up 5.7% compared to the same quarter last year.
-On average, sell-side analysts forecast that Walgreens Boots Alliance, Inc. will post 4.84 EPS for the current year.
+The business had revenue of $36.31 billion during the quarter, compared to the consensus estimate of $35.01 billion.
+During the same period last year, the business posted $1.37 earnings per share.
+The business’s revenue for the quarter was up 5.7% on a year-over-year basis.
+On average, equities analysts expect that Walgreens Boots Alliance, Inc. will post 4.84 earnings per share for the current fiscal year.

 Walgreens Boots Alliance, Inc operates as a pharmacy-led health and beauty retail company.
 It operates through three segments: Retail Pharmacy USA, Retail Pharmacy International, and Pharmaceutical Wholesale.
 The Retail Pharmacy USA segment sells prescription drugs and an assortment of retail products, including health, wellness, beauty, personal care, consumable, and general merchandise products through its retail drugstores.